repojun/AeroCord/README.md

-# CURRENTLY NOT WORKING⚠️
+# CURRENTLY UNSTABLE⚠️
 ## Discords new module updates have caused this theme to not work anymore.
-I'm not sure if I will work on it again since discord keeps redesigning their UI
+Discord keeps redesigning their UI so there's no telling when this theme will and won't work.
 # AeroCord Theme
 A very clean looking, messily coded Discord Theme.